 }

-Finally, we have the file ‘ESP8266_Utils_UDP.hpp’ in which, following the philosophy of this series of posts, we have defined a series of common functions that we can reuse between programs.
+Finally, we have the ‘ESP8266_Utils_UDP.hpp’ file where, following the philosophy of this series of posts, we have defined a series of common functions that we can reuse between programs.

-Here we have the ‘ConnectUDP()’ function that establishes the UDP connection, the ‘SendUDP_ACK()’ functions that sends an acknowledgment, ‘SendUDP_Packet(String content)’ that sends a String via UDP, and the ‘GetUDP_Packet(bool sendACK = true)’ function that receives a UDP packet and processes it with the function we have defined in the previous file.
+Here we have the ‘ConnectUDP()’ function that establishes the UDP connection, the functions ‘SendUDP_ACK()’ that sends an acknowledgment, ‘SendUDP_Packet(String content)’ that sends a String via UDP, and the function ‘GetUDP_Packet(bool sendACK = true)’ that receives a UDP packet and processes it with the function we defined in the previous file.

 boolean ConnectUDP() {